LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 Git submodules
 --------------

-Currently, Axom uses three external packages that appear in the repo as Git submodules.
+Currently, Axom uses four external packages that appear in the project repo as Git submodules.
 These are the following, including the location of the package in the Axom source tree: